PUB0128

 What is hazardous waste?

-- Materials that have been or are intended to be thrown away.
+• Materials that have been or are intended to be thrown away

-- Materials being stored indefinitely (speculative accumulation).
+• Materials being stored indefinitely (speculative accumulation)

-- Inherently waste-like materials.
+• Inherently waste-like materials

-- Waste military weapons and ammunitions that are solid waste as identified in 40 CFR 266.202.
+• Waste military weapons and ammunitions that are solid waste as identified in 40 C.F.R. § 266.202

-What is a CESQG?
+What is a VSQG?

 Businesses not meeting all of the above conditions, must register with the department as a hazardous waste generator.
+A business that exceeds the accumulation limits outlined above becomes subject to the requirements 40 C.F.R. §§ 262.14(a)(3) or (4).

 Print and mail the completed form with original ink signature and the required fee to the department.
 The associated fee is required for new registrations and reactivating registrations.
 Registering as a generator does not require a business to follow any additional laws.
-It simply allows a business to get a generator identification number.
+Registration simply allows a business to get a generator identification number.

 Whichever way it is decided to manage the businesses’ hazardous waste, remember Missouri law requires management of all wastes in a manner that does not threaten human health or the environment or create a public nuisance.
 Preventing pollution through source reduction and recycling is a better management option than treatment or destruction technologies and land disposal.